 Tile Art, Hand Painted and Framed, Young Asian Woman Doing Laundry.

 Ceramic tiles are one of the oldest forms of decorative art.
-Together with architecture, they have been widely used due to its durability, technical properties and visual richness.
+Together with architecture, they have been widely used due to their durability, technical properties and visual richness.
 The word “tile” comes from the French word “tuile”, which is derived from the Latin word “tegula”, meaning a roof tile of baked clay.
 As for the word “ceramic”, it comes from the Greek word “Keramikos”, which meant “of pottery” or “for pottery”, and it is related to the Indo-European word “Cheros”, which meant “heat”.

 Item Code - VIS16B238HAE